 The emission testing was conducted to evaluate compliance with the emission limit of the thermal oxidizer, which controls air emissions from the glycol dehydration system.
+Emission testing was conducted on the Muttonville glycol dehydration unit.

 The thermal oxidizer is subject to the following emission limit: